MarcoBosglez/one-dynamic-forms/README.md

 # Dynamic-Forms
 Repository made for a custom forms website for client OneRPM.

-Made with GitHub Pages and Google Apps Script.
+Made with Next.js, Vercel, and Google Apps Script.

 Featuring:
 - Google Forms type of formulary